Robrusch/SPARSE/README.md

 *utils.py*: a utility module containing handy functions for the further analysis of numerical results obtained using SPARSE.

-*example_potential.py*: a script that automatically calculates an example potential matrix and writes it into CSV files compatible with SPARSE.
+*example_potential.py*: a Python script that automatically calculates an example potential matrix and writes it into CSV files compatible with SPARSE.

 *SPARSE-tutorial.ipynb*: an IPython notebook tutorial for SPARSE, check it out!